UK Charity registered

 Ollie, who grew up in Stratford-upon-Avon and is now a teacher at The Croft Preparatory School in the town, ran a marathon himself in 2022, and will be James' sighted guide for this year's London Marathon.

-After hearing Naomi, the Director of the Arise Kampume Orphan Project, speak in her hometown of Stratford-upon-Avon last Summer, James was inspired to raise money for the project through his running.
-This will be his first race raising money for the project in Zambia.
-James and Ollie will be grateful for any support you are able to give.
+After hearing Naomi, the Director of the Arise Kampume Orphan Project, speak in her hometown of Stratford-upon-Avon in the Summer of 2023, James was inspired to raise money for the project through his running.
+The London Marathon was his first race raising money for the project in Zambia.
+James and Ollie are very grateful for all the support they recieved, and hope that you will be inspired to follow the progress of Arise Kapumpe.